deadlock-delegate/crawler/README.md

 **Branches**
 - master: is for Ark v2.4 node which **uses websockets** for p2p instead of api
-- v2.3: is for any Ark node that's lower than v2.4 which **doesn not use websockets** yet
+- v2.3: is for any Ark node that's lower than v2.4 which **does not use websockets** yet

 ## Installation